 Tim Cook is famous for managing supply lines and relying on just-in-time manufacturing, but even if Apple's suppliers could physically manufacture all the devices they needed to, they wouldn't get anywhere.
 The sheer volume of iPhones being released means that this device alone has a stranglehold on international shipping in October and November.

-That combination of unremarkable updates and having to slip out releases between much bigger announcements, makes it less likely that there will even be any more Intel Macs.
+That combination of unremarkable updates and having to slip out releases alongside much bigger announcements, makes it less likely that there will even be any more Intel Macs.
 What would make that certain is if the transition happened faster than Apple promised.

 Promise two years, deliver in one year